 When sites are located many miles apart, the speed of light through fiber can cause unacceptable delays in the completion of an I/O transaction.
 Increasing the amount of available bandwidth cannot solve this problem.
 Careful consideration must be given to these factors when matching your needs and wants to a particular application.
-For a discussion of distance and performance in design considerations, especially in relation to data replication, refer to the HP StorageWorks Continuous Access EVA Design Reference Guide, part number AA-RS2YB-TE, or the HP StorageWorks HSG80 ACS Version 8.7P Data Replication Manager Design Guide Application Notes, part number AA-RQ78B-TE.
+For a discussion of distance and performance in design considerations, especially in relation to data replication, refer to the HP StorageWorks Continuous Access EVA Design Reference Guide, or the HP StorageWorks HSG80 ACS Version 8.7P Data Replication Manager Design Guide Application Notes.